 True North Software Solutions Partners With AMSYS To Amplify Urban Innovation And Attends Smart Cities Connect

-The partnership between True North Software Solutions and AMSYS represents a significant step forward in the mission to deliver transformative technology solutions for urban environments.“By combining our expertise in ethical AI and real-time Operational Dashboards with AMSYS's innovative solution delivery capabilities and NVIDIA's powerful NIM inference microservices and agentic AI Blueprints, we're creating a framework that doesn't just collect data but transforms it into actionable intelligence that enhances public safety and city services,” states Bill Pugh, co-founder of True North.
+The partnership between True North Software Solutions and AMSYS represents a significant step forward in the mission to deliver transformative technology solutions for urban environments.“By combining our expertise in ethical AI and real-time Operational Dashboards with AMSYS's innovative solution delivery capabilities and NVIDIA's powerful NIM Agent Blueprints, we're creating a framework that doesn't just collect data but transforms it into actionable intelligence that enhances public safety and city services,” states Bill Pugh, co-founder of True North.

 To join us in San Antonio and attend the workshop, please visit: